saper/isoc-wp/readme.markdown

 6. Enter Details
 7. Upload Event image
 8. Submit Event
 9. Events will need to be approved before going live.
-To approve an event, click on Events, click on highlighted event and select “approve” or “disapprove”.
+To approve an event, click on Events, click on highlighted event and select "approve" or "disapprove".

 ------